hellociel/100-days-of-code/log.md

 **Thoughts:**

 - Take full breaks to rest and recover, do not just keep going, you will be less productive at the end!

+### Day 19: May 31, 2020

+**Today's Progress**:

+- Had a productive day working on airbnb project but could've been more productive.

+**Thoughts:**

+- After this project is done, I would love to revisit my code to condense it.
+It seems a bit too redundant right now.